-Furthermore, deep breathwork sessions should be practiced in the presence of a facilitator to help you navigate through whatever comes up, and to cope with any sort of emotions, negative beliefs and thoughts in each step so you can proceed in the best way.
+Furthermore, deep breathwork sessions should be practised in the presence of a facilitator to help you navigate through whatever comes up and to cope with any sort of emotions, negative beliefs and thoughts in each step so you can proceed in the best way.

 It is also important to take the process slow, with adequate time taken for the different parts of the process, to land after the session and process what comes up.
 And if traumas or deep emotions are awakened, then guidance is also necessary from the facilitator after the session.